CodePhoenixOrg/Phink/README.md

 PHP 7.4
 Apache (no other server is supported right now)
 ## Installation
-Phink is registered in this Packagist library so it's available via composer.
+Phink is registered in the Packagist library so it's available via composer.

 The simplest method is to install it as a standalone application like this: